 top of page

 WHAT IS A FERAL CAT?
 A feral cat is a cat which has never had any human contact.
-They are very fearful of people and try to survive outdoors in all weather elements, with little food and shelter.
+They are very fearful of people and try to survive outdoors in all weather elements, with food and shelter.
 Best suited for barn home placements.

 Testimonials: